-The purpose of the multinational management major is to prepare MBAs for managerial, financial and consulting positions in which a sophisticated understanding of the multinational firm, the international competitive environment, and the cross-national political and social aspects of business is required.
+The purpose of the Multinational Management major is to prepare MBAs for consulting, financial, managerial, and entrepreneurial positions in which a sophisticated understanding of international opportunities, the multinational firm, the international competitive environment, and the cross-national political and social aspects of business is required.
 The major consists of courses on multinational management complemented by functional electives in the areas of finance, marketing, accounting, legal studies, public policy, real estate or healthcare management.

 Requirements for the Major

 The Multinational Management major requires four credit units beyond the required Wharton core.
 MGMT classes in the required Wharton core are non-waivable and include MGMT 6100 (Foundations of Teamwork and Leadership, 0.5 cu) as well as your choice of MGMT 6110 (Managing the Established Enterprise) or MGMT 612 (Managing the Emerging Enterprise) or MGMT 6130 (Managing the Established Enterprise, WEMBA only).
 All credit units for the major must be taken for a letter grade.

 - At least 1.5 cu of Multinational Management elective.
 The semester or quarter in which each class will tentatively be offered during the 2022-2023 academic year is shown in parentheses for planning purposes.
 Please consult the MBA course schedule to confirm:

 *Only one of MGMT 7150 and MGMT 7200 may be taken.

 **In years when 7150, 7200, or 8170 are not offered, an international course from the list below may be substituted for 0.5 of the 1.5 credits required multinational management elective units.
 Please email the advisor for approval of the substitution.